PostHog/posthog.com/contents/product-engineers/growth-loops.md

 ![Tripadvisor growth loop](../images/blog/growth-loops/tripadvisor.png)

-This data was once hidden by travel agents and local knowledge.
-By making it public, Tripadvisor unlocked massive growth.
+This data was once hidden in travel agents and local knowledge.
+By making it public and accessible, Tripadvisor unlocked massive growth.

 ### Y Combinator